Myanmar: How the EU could cripple the military junta | DW | 04.02.2022

 Kyaw Win said the Thai energy firm "will soon also have to make a decision on the morality of its business operations" and predicted that Myanmar's other regional investors would also be forced to "reevaluate" their relationships with the junta.

 Before the coup, China and Singapore were Myanmar's biggest investors.
-While Beijing has stepped up investments linked to its huge infrastructure project Belt and Road Initiative (BRI) over the past year, Singapore is removing military-affiliated firms from its portfolio.
+While Beijing has stepped up investments linked to its huge infrastructure project, the Belt and Road Initiative (BRI), over the past year, Singapore is removing military-affiliated firms from its portfolio.

 US State Department Counselor Derek Chollet said Wednesday he had met with officials in Singapore to discuss ways to limit the military's access to financial assets overseas.